evilnose/PyRKViewer/README.md

 * "sbml" includes a large set of dependencies required for running most SBML-related plugins, such as import/exportSBML and load Antimony.
 (This is in addition to the base requirements).

-If you are looking for work with SBML or Antimony code, you're almost certainly going to need the "sbml" dependency group.
+If you plan to work with SBML or Antimony code, you are almost certainly going to need the "sbml" dependency group.
 Note that "sbml" includes quite a large set of dependencies (mostly SBML-related, so if you usually work with SBML, you'll probably have most of it installed already).

-The dependency groups are specified in pyproject.toml for `poetry`.
+The dependency groups are specified in `pyproject.toml` for `poetry`.
 There are additionally `requirement.txt` files generated by `poetry`, including `requirements.txt`, `requirements-dev.txt`, and `requirements-sbml.txt`.
 If you do not have poetry, you can opt for those as well.
 If you are using linux, extra work would need to be done on installing wxPython.
 Please refer to the